liferay/electric/packages/electricjs.com/src/pages/docs/metal-components.md

 ## Creating Components

-One of the major benefits of `metal-ssg` is the ability to create metal.js components and invoke them in your `soy` layouts and pages.
+One of the major benefits of `electric` is the ability to create metal.js components and invoke them in your `soy` layouts and pages.

 Components can exist anywhere in the `src` directory, for this example we will